utercnila/TFG-fisico/README.md

 After we apply the basic configuration, we have to type manually “write memory” on the route in order to will be able to save automatically the configuration after.
 With the basic configuration, we have enough for R-ESTE so far.

+## 12-   Enable DHCP on R1
+The next step in the is to enable DHCP on R1.
+I am going to create a new task config_dhcp.yml which you can find in roles/config_r_oeste/tasks.

+To execute the role you can use the following command:

+- ansible-playbook -i hosts roles/confi_r_oeste/tasks/config_dhcp.yml -k -u ansible